 2. P-P Model: Phase to phase model.
 That version also gets power from terminal pins 1 and 2 from phase and neutral.
 Data transmission only done through terminal pins 3 and 4.
 Phase to phase connection can be done to data transmission pins for better performance.

-If not used then phase and neutral can still be connected for data transmission for terminal pins 3 and 4.
+If phase to phase connection is not avilable then phase and neutral can still be connected for data transmission for terminal pins 3 and 4.

 NOTE2: BPL Model can be purchased in DC model as well: